testcontainers/testcontainers-java/docs/modules/hivemq.md

 ### Testing extensions using Gradle

-In a Gradle based HiveMQ Extension project we support testing using a dedicated [HiveMQ Extension Gradle Plugin](https://github.com/hivemq/hivemq-extension-gradle-plugin/README.md).
+In a Gradle based HiveMQ Extension project, testing is supported using the dedicated [HiveMQ Extension Gradle Plugin](https://github.com/hivemq/hivemq-extension-gradle-plugin/README.md).

 The plugin adds an `integrationTest` task which executes tests from the `integrationTest` source set.
 - Integration test source files are defined in `src/integrationTest`.